CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 **Virtual machine (VM)**: is a virtual computing environment which works like a real-physical computer.
 It has a processor, memory and operating system but it exists only as a code or a partition of the host computer.
 VMs used for the Sensitive Data Services currently support only Linux operating system and are completely isolated from the internet for security reasons.

-**Virtual machine Flavor (VM Flavor)**: a flavor defines the resources and configurations of a cloud computing environment.
+**Virtual machine flavor (VM flavor)**: a flavor defines the resources and configurations of a cloud computing environment.
 It specifies the compute, memory, and storage capacity that can be assigned to virtual machine.

 **CSC Project**: All your data in CSC belong inside a project.
 You can have one project or multiple projects.
 When you set up a project you can add project members, you need to define a project manager, and you need to described which type of sensitive data you are processing.